GorginZ/website/georgia/content/page/about-me.md

 I'm a DevOps Engineer.
 I like birdwatching, cooking and reading.

-This is a WIP blog
+This is a WIP BLOG